RoanH/NotPetya/Notes/log.md

 The last part of the `FUN_10007cc0` function executes the WINAPI call [GetModuleFileNameW](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulefilenamew).
 This call simply gets the fully qualified path for the passed module handle.
 Due to our renaming we immediately see that the handle passed is that of the malware DLL.
 The other two arguments specify a target location to store the fully qualified path and the size of the buffer.
 This means we can rename the global to something more descriptive.

+Next we see the return value of the `GetModuleFileNameW` call being compared to `0`.
+From the MSDN documentation we know that a return value of `0` means an error occurred.
+Meaning the function in the `if` is only executed when there was no error so lets investigate this function next.

+### FUN_10008acf